 The retailer is based on Drury Street and prides itself on stocking sustainable brands.
 It caters for men, women and children.
 I quite like their knitwear but they cover all the bases when it comes to casual style.
 Fresh Cuts also has its own clothing line, catering for both men and women.
 You are bound to pick up something for Christmas with this brilliant brand.

 Jill Deering and Gillian Henderson founded the fashion brand, Jill & Gill.
 The Irish brand produces pretty colourful unisex pieces including t-shirts, sweatshirts and hoodies.
-They pay homage to famous women in their designs like Grace Jones and Anna Wintour.
+It pays homage to famous women in its designs like Grace Jones and Anna Wintour.

-Jill & Gill have sustainable production methods in place and use materials that are better for the environment too.
+Jill & Gill has sustainable production methods in place and uses materials that are better for the environment too.
 So, you will not only look good in Jill & Gill clothing but you'll be doing good as well.

 Staying with the whole quirky vibe, Tamp and Stitch has you covered if you are looking for t-shirts for men or women's sweatshirts that are a bit different.
-They also sell pretty cool looking face masks.
+It also sells pretty cool looking face masks.
 The sweatshirts and t-shirts would definitely make a good Christmas gift.